So you want to study in the U.S.? Well, you’ve come to the right place!

 Extracurricular Activities and Passion Projects

 U.S. universities also have set initiatives related to Diversity, Equity and Inclusion (DEI) to embrace the diversity of their student body.
 Many campuses across the United States have Muslim Student Associations, and actively advocate for religious inclusivity and diversity on their campuses.
 Several campuses also have offices of religious and spiritual life, which work to connect students to religious leaders in the community and on campus, ensuring that they can continue their religious lives throughout their studies in the United States.
-Universities also have support for international students, some even offering orientation programs exclusively for students from abroad when they arrive on campus.
+Universities also have support for international students, some even offering orientation programs exclusively for international students when they arrive on campus.

 Scholarships and Awards

-Since the American higher education system’s application process prioritizes a holistic review that tends to be more subjective than the British system, scholarships and awards will count towards the evaluation of your application.
-Within the CommonApp, a section titled “Awards and Honors” grants space for each applicant to list up to five distinctions, alongside the level of the achievement and geographic scope of each entry.
-While focusing on pure academic excellence will take you far in the UK University application process, we recommend that you begin searching and applying for scholarships and awards – both local and international – as soon as you can.
+Since the American higher education system’s application process prioritizes a holistic review that tends to be more subjective than the British system, scholarships and awards earned throughout secondary school will be evaluated as part of your application.
+Within the Common App, a section titled “Awards and Honors” grants space for each applicant to list up to five distinctions, alongside the level of the achievement and geographic scope of each entry.
+While focusing on pure academic excellence will take you far in the U.K. university application process, you should begin searching and applying for scholarships and awards—both local and international—as soon as you can.

 Paying for School